Information workshops are held each semester by the international student advisor.

 Students working on campus are exempt from having to obtain an employment authorization card (EAD) from USCIS.

 There are three types of off-campus work permission.
 All require prior approval by the Department of Homeland Security or the international student advisor.
 Please attend a workshop in advance of your needing permission.
 Approval can take some time to obtain.
+Download the CPT and OPT Webinar for more information.

 Cooperative education and internship programs allow students to obtain practical work experience in their field of study.
 In order for F-1 students to participate in off-campus work experience, immigration regulations require that students receive academic credits for the work experience, unless it is a required component of their degree program.
 U.S. Citizenship and Immigration Services refers to this kind of off-campus work experience as Curricular Practical Training.